Updated on June 14, 2023

-If you and your divorcing spouse are both invested in deciding divorce terms collaboratively, it can save you a considerable amount of time, heartache, and expense.
+If you and your divorcing spouse are invested in deciding divorce terms collaboratively, it can save you considerable time, heartache, and expense.
 Collaboration doesn’t mean you have to be in total harmony on every term.
 Instead, it means that you are both willing to negotiate in good faith for terms that are as fair as they can be under the circumstances.

 However, if your divorcing spouse takes it upon himself or herself to turn even minor matters into battles, you are very likely looking at a protracted divorce process.
 In this situation, the best path forward is generally to focus your efforts on your divorce priorities and to ignore the static your spouse is creating to the best of your ability.

 It would be misleading at this point not to point out that the stress and emotional trauma of divorce can quickly do away with the best intentions for fair negotiations and expediency.
 The weight of divorce can drive even the most reasonable spouse to resort to highly unreasonable demands and tactics.